ChouhdryRizwan/learn_django/00_helloWorld/readme.md

 In the browser window, type `127.0.0.1:8000/projects/` in the address bar.

-`For create multiple pages and set routing visit 01_createRoutes Step.`
+`For create multiple pages and set routing visit Step 01_createRoutes.`